 Knowledge Transfer Partnerships (KTP)

 Under this scheme, a new graduate is part-funded by the DTI, while working in a company as an employee, where they will work on a project that meets the needs and objectives of that company.
 In this way, the company receives a qualified person to work with them and regular support and guidance from FRPERC for a fraction of the normal cost.
-For more information on the scheme, visit the KTP website or for more information on the funding body, visit the DTI website.
+For more information on the scheme, visit the KTP website.

 Education and Training